Showing posts sorted by date for query rogue. Sort by relevance Show all posts

 ROGUE!!

-I hope someone finds this interesting enough to download.
+I hope someone finds this disk interesting enough to download.
 Rogue is such a fantastic game and the perfect reason to take a break from your PC or Xbox.
 Download my disk and enjoy the dungeons of Rogue.

 After creating the disk image, I decided to test my luck and take a stroll through the dungeons...